-As you’d expect from an Android 11 smartphone, day-to-day use is simple and sturdy enough.
-However, Oppo certainly packs in plenty of extras for those who want to go routing through the gargantuan settings menu.
+As expected from an Android 11 smartphone, day-to-day use is simple and sturdy enough.
+However, OPPO certainly packs in plenty of extras for those who want to route through the gargantuan settings menu.
 Color OS’ greatest strength and biggest weakness is the sheer range of customization options and extras.

 For example, the entire skin is customizable.
 Options range from adjustable home screen layouts, app and fingerprint icons, colors, font, and notification shapes.
 That’s before you get on to the huge range of always-on display options, tweakable dark mode settings, and edge lighting options.
 You can definitely make this phone your own, providing you’re willing to put the work in.

 On top of all that, OPPO includes a huge selection of “Convenience tools.”
 This menu includes further options for swipe and off-screen gestures, as well as screenshot shortcuts.
 Toggles for OPPO’s Quick Launch, Smart Sidebar, and Google Assistant power button toggle can also be found here.
 It seems a bit random what’s enabled by default on the Find X3 Pro, so you might want to dive through these menus to find out what you like.